stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

     See [examples of consumer databases](http://www.consumerreports.org/cro/money/consumer-protection/big-brother-is-watching/overview/index.htm) from Consumer Reports and how they're used.
 [^bea-pce]:
     The Bureau of Economic Analysis measures [personal consumption expenditures](http://www.bea.gov/newsreleases/regional/pce/pce_newsrelease.htm) on a per-household basis.
+[^acs-ests]:
+    The ACS 3-year estimates are discontinued; 2013 is the last year included in the 3-year estimates.
+For guidance in choosing and using a dataset, see [Guidance for Data Users](https://www.census.gov/programs-surveys/acs/guidance.html).
 <!-- ## Predicting household income -->
+[^no-api]:
+    I'm not using the [Census Bureau's API](http://www.census.gov/developers/) because this project does not require dynamic access to a subset of the data.